• Skip to main content

 Learn how to make these quick and easy homemade birdseed cakes and keep your feathered friends visiting the yard all season long!

 In a large bowl, mix together the birdseed, sunflower seed, flour, dried fruit and nuts.
+Need a mixing bowl?
+Use a Walmart promo code to save on kitchen supplies.
 Next stir in the melted fats and peanut butter.
 Your birdseed cake mixture will be very sticky at this point.
 Turn the mixture onto a sheet pan and press it all together.

 Learn how to make these quick and easy homemade birdseed cakes and keep your feathered friends visiting the yard all season long!